awei01/fluxxor-test-utils/README.md

 This is a repository for facilitating testing when using [Fluxxor](http://http://fluxxor.com).
 It can be used along with [Jest](http://facebook.github.io/jest/) for testing.

-*This is a work in progress and API is not stable.* Suggestions and pull requests are welcome.
+Suggestions and pull requests are welcome.

 ## Installation ##
 `npm install -D fluxxor-test-utils`